 Tucson has many low-income families, and poverty has a tremendous impact on children’s chances of succeeding in school.
 A few important facts:

 - 40% of children living in poverty are not prepared for elementary school.

 - By the end of 4th grade, African-American, Hispanic and low-income students are, on average, two grades behind.
 By 12th grade, they are typically four years behind.

 - Nationally, young people ages 16-24 living in poverty are seven times more likely than their middle-class peers to drop out of school.

-Tucson, where minorities comprise more than half the population, is the fifth or sixth-poorest large city in the U.S., according to 2010 census data.
-(Different ways of parsing the census data result in different rankings.)
-Here are some more facts about Tucson from the most recent U.S. census:
+Tucson is one of the poorest large cities in the U.S., according to 2020 census data.
+(Different ways of parsing the census data can result in different rankings.)
+Here are some more facts about Tucson from the 2020 U.S. Census:

 - The population of Tucson is 44.2% Hispanic, 4.9% African-American, 8.7% two or more races, and 3.3% Native American.

 - 20.6% of the city’s residents population are 18 or younger.

-- 25.2% of the population was living below the poverty line.
+- 20.8% of the population is living below the poverty line.